Issue 60: A Conversation with Robert Wrigley

 WRIGLEY

 Everybody who writes knows that universities have provided a kind of refuge to writers.
-You work within a certain flexible time schedule; you arrange classes to meet on certain days and not on other days.
+You work within a certain flexible time schedule, you arrange classes to meet on certain days and not on other days.
 In so doing you make it possible to have time to write.
 But teaching, like any job, expands to fill empty space, so my sense of it has always been that I have to keep my life compartmentalized: These days are for writing and they shall not be for anything else, and the rest of the time I have to be absolutely devoted to the classroom, which is the other "work."
-Also, as people have long observed, if you really want to learn something, teach somebody else to do it.
-If you are a graduate student, in English you know that as soon as you teach a freshman composition class.
+Also, as people have long observed, If you really want to learn something, teach somebody else to do it.
+If you're a graduate student, in English you know that as soon as you teach a freshman composition class.
 How do you make a paragraph?
 How do you make a sentence?
 And to that extent there’s a way in which teaching composition might be one of the best instructive procedures a student can go through in order to become a writer of any kind, because you have to find a way to articulate what it is that makes a sentence interesting, or a paragraph interesting, and in creative writing classes, a scene, a stanza.
 On the other hand, it can wear you out.
 Teaching writing is remarkably demanding.
 And sometimes after a particularly grueling week in which you've got to read an awful lot of student work, you come home and you might have a free evening or the next day might be free but you've got a language hangover.
 And, of course, writing is the easiest thing in the world not to do.
 I sometimes find myself on an avoidance schedule, and not writing; that's why I have to keep my life compartmentalized.
 Time when I write is time when I write.
 I can't balance the checkbook, I can't grade papers, I can't read anybody else's poems.
 I can read books and generate ideas, but I have to stay focused so I can teach.
 Teaching here.
 Writing there.
 Where they meet is where the sparks happen.
 If I'm writing well, I'm a better teacher.
 If I'm teaching well, it's because I'm writing.
 And when I'm not writing, I'm probably not teaching well because I'm unhappy.
 Something's not there.

 VINEYARD